-Denver Broncos +2500: The Broncos have a talented team, but they lack a good QB to put themselves as dark horses.
+Denver Broncos +2500: The Broncos have a talented team, but they lack a good QB to put themselves as dark horses this year.
 They also compete in the AFC West, which is tough as nails.
 They are a fun team, but they are not going anywhere.

-Indianapolis Colts +2500: Oh yes, Indy can make some actual noise.
+Indianapolis Colts +2500: Oh yes, Indy can make some actual noise in 2021.
 Of course, it all falls into the gamble of QB Carson Wentz.
 The Colts have been a quarterback away from being real contenders for a couple of years.
 If the reunion of Wentz and HC Frank Reich brings the 2017 version of the QB, then the Colts are dangerous.

 Seattle Seahawks +2500: Russell Wilson will work his magic again under center.
 The Seahawks should’ve reinforced more of their O-Line, but cap issues were a big problem.
 However, Wilson can make magic and has some big weapons downfield to create real damage.
 Bringing back DE Carlos Dunlap will help a lot when putting pressure into opposing QBs.
 Something Seattle desperately needs.

 Dallas Cowboys +2800: Dallas is very unbalanced.
 Their stacked offense will put points on the board if Dak Prescott returns from his leg injury.
 It’s too much talent.
 Their defense causes concerns.
 It’s shaky at best, and their new defensive coordinator is Dan Quinn.
 He just lost the Atlanta Head Coach position because of their awful defensive output, so…